richard-john/AffordanceTheoryPapers/README.md

 ## Interaction Design and HCI

+Coupling and embedding affordances in designed artifacts, computers and other things.

 * **Technology Affordances** (1991) *Gaver, W.*
 * **Affordance, Conventions, and Design** (1999) *Norman, D.*
 * **Affordances: Clarifying and Evolving a Concept** (2000) *McGrenere, J. & Ho, W.*